Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Override-Module-Role-Assignments.md

 To allow the declaration of custom templates, you must create a custom library folder within the root module and include the path to this folder using the `library_path` variable within the module configuration.
 In our example, the directory is `/lib`.

-> **NOTE:** For more information regarding configuration of this module, please refer to the [Module Variables](./%5BUser-Guide%5D-Module-Variables) documentation.
+> **NOTE:** To learn more about module configuration using input variables, please refer to the [Module Variables](%5BUser-Guide%5D-Module-Variables) documentation.

 ```hcl
 # Get the current client configuration from the AzureRM provider.